 Tim acts for clients of all sizes, ranging from individual inventors to multinationals, but has a particular interest in helping small and medium-sized technology companies.
 He works closely with several UK and Scandinavian start-up companies, not only drafting new patent applications but also providing strategic advice on building and exploiting an effective patent portfolio.
 He is sensitive to the cost constraints faced by early-stage businesses.

-He works in the fields of computer systems, software, electronics, signal processing and mechanical engineering.
-With a strong background in mathematics, he is especially well equipped to handle highly-mathematical inventions in areas such as cryptography, statistics, and signal processing.
+He works in the fields of computer systems, software, electronics, signal processing medical technology and mechanical engineering.
+With a strong background in mathematics, he is especially well equipped to handle highly-mathematical inventions in areas such as cryptography, statistics, artificial intelligence and signal processing.
 In addition to drafting new patent applications, he has considerable experience in seeing patent applications through to grant before patent offices around the world, as well as advising on questions of infringement and validity.
 He also handles patent oppositions at the European Patent Office, and has been involved in patent litigation in both the United Kingdom and the United States.

 Qualifications and Memberships